 The ethmoid labyrinths are large masses located on both sides of the perpendicular plate.
-They are made up of multiple thin-walled compartments known as ethmoidal cells which comprise the ethmoidal sinus.
+They are made up of multiple thin-walled compartments known as ethmoidal cells, which comprise the ethmoidal sinus.
 The number of these cells increases with age.
 These labyrinths also form a part of the superior and middle nasal concha.

 The external edges of these labyrinths are referred to as the orbital lamina or lamina papyracea.
-This lamina connects with the frontal bone, palatine bone, lacrimal bone, and sphenoid bone, forming the major portion of the inside wall of eye cavity.
+This lamina connects with the frontal bone, palatine bone, lacrimal bone, and sphenoid bone, forming the major portion of the inside wall of the eye cavity.

 As ethmoid bone forms a part of the orbit, it is associated with the following seven extraocular muscles:

 - Medial rectus

 - Superior rectus